 In a future mind-controlling game, death row convicts are forced to battle in a 'Doom'-type environment.
 Convict Kable, controlled by Simon, a skilled teenage gamer, must survive thirty sessions in order to be set free.
-Or won't he?

-Ken Castle is extremely rich, popular and powerful since he invented and started exploiting the virtual online parallel reality games, in which people can either pay as user or be paid as 'actor' in a system of mind-control.
-The ultimate version, Slayers, fields death row convicts as gladiators in a desperate dim bid for survival, which no-one made yet.
-The champion, John 'Kable' Tillman, was scheduled to die just before he'ld gain release, but he persuades his teenage 'handler' to hand over the reins so he can fully use his talents and experience.
-Thus Kable escapes to freedom, only to be chased illegally by Castle's men, yet fights back all the way to his HQ and challenges his evil hidden plans.Written by
+Ken Castle is extremely rich, popular, and powerful since he invented and started exploiting the virtual online parallel reality games.
+In these games, people can either pay to be a user or get paid to be an 'actor' in a system of mind-control.
+In the ultimate version, Slayers, death row convicts act as gladiators in a desperate dim bid for survival, which no one has achieved yet.
+The champion, John 'Kable' Tillman, is scheduled to die just before he'd gain release, but he persuades his teenage 'handler' to hand over the reins so he can fully use his talents and experience.
+Kable escapes to freedom, but Castle's men chase him.
+Kable has to fight his way back to Castle's headquarters to challenge his hidden evil plans.Written by

 88 of 174 people found this review helpful.